Flat Spectrum Radio Quasars as high-energy neutrino sources: Discussion

 \subsection{Neutrino events}

-For what concerns the neutrino events, many authors (including this paper) considered the list of track-like events that offer a relatively good positional accuracy (\citealt{Giommi2020a, Plavin2020, Plavin2023}), although early searches have also used cascade-type events (\citealt{Padovani2016}), that are characterized by larger positional uncertainties but, at the same time, a more likely astrophysical origin.
-Apart from the list of single neutrino events, the IceCube collaboration has also provided an all-sky map of possible neutrino excesses (\citealt{Aartsen2017}) in the form of a p-value, for each sky position, that gives the level of clustering in the neutrino data, i.e., a measure of the significance of neutrino events being uniformly distributed.
+Concerning neutrino events, many authors (including us) considered the list of track-like events with relatively good positional accuracies (\citealt{Giommi2020a, Plavin2020, Plavin2023}).Early searches used cascade-type events (\citealt{Padovani2016}), which are characterized by larger positional uncertainties but have a more likely astrophysical origin.
+Apart from the list of single neutrino events, the IceCube collaboration has also provided an all-sky map of possible neutrino excesses (\citealt{Aartsen2017}) in the form of a p-value, for each sky position, that gives the level of clustering in the neutrino data, i.e. a measure of the significance of neutrino events being uniformly distributed.
 The map is based on more than 700,000 events taken during 7 years of data collection.
 This map was used by the IceCube collaboration (\citealt{Aartsen2017}) and by other authors (\citealt{Plavin2021, Buson2023, Bellenghi2023}) to search for astrophysical counterparts.
 More recent versions of the map, based on 10 years of data, were produced and used by \citet{Aartsen2020} and \citet{Bellenghi2023}.